Air France premiere in Hamburg with a Languedoc

 Significant developments and innovations

-The continuously expanded its network and opened a sales office in Hamburg in 1954.
+The airline continuously expanded its network and opened a sales office in Hamburg in 1954.
 The gradual introduction of aircraft models such as the Caravelle on the Paris-Hamburg route underpinned this.
-By 1966, Air France was flying daily nonstop between Hamburg and Paris, and by 1973, even twice daily.
-The route network continued to expand, and connections to Marseille and Toulouse were added in 2012.
+By 1966, Air France was daily nonstop between Hamburg and Paris, and by 1973, even twice daily.
+The route network continued to expand, and connections to Marseille and were added in 2012.

 Influence and partnerships